nicolasgrosfort/head-md-oracle-of-suits/code/2025-11-05/anachrony/README.md

 > _Backlog items sorted by priority_

-- Implement the loader for traveling
 - Implement the Cardodex (left and right screens)
+- Define how to show gestures to the user (hidden things in interface)
-- Implement the Magnifier for intro
+- Write the facts about cards
 - Implement the Planet animation for intro
-- Define how to show gestures to the user (onboarding ?)
 - Prototype the "Joker" sequence
 - Implement the Joker sequence
-- Write the facts about cards
 - Record video presentation

 ### Nice to have